 Bernie Sanders and other lawmakers have proposed that America expand Medicare to cover all Americans.
-This is a very reasonable idea.
-It would lower the cost of healthcare for Americans by eliminating insurance company profits, marketing costs, huge executive salaries, and income taxes and it would ensure that every American citizen has access to affordable healthcare.
+This is a very interesting idea.
+It would lower the cost of healthcare and it would ensure that every American citizen has access to affordable healthcare.

 - Some low income Americans qualify for Medicaid which is a state government program that pays for basic healthcare for those who qualify.
 Medicaid rules vary from state to state.

 The proposal would not affect how doctors and hospitals perform medical care and it has nothing to do with medical research and developing new medicines and treatments.
 It is just a better and more efficient way for Americans to get affordable healthcare.

 WHAT IS MEDICARE?

 Medicare was enacted by Congress in 1965 to help pay healthcare bills for Americans who are 65 and older.
 Medicare patients use regular doctors and hospitals.
 Most doctors and hospitals in America accept Medicare.
 Medicare is paid for by a combination of monthly premiums, deductibles and copays paid by Medicare enrollees, plus a 1.45% payroll tax.
 (There are no “Medicare clinics” or “Medicare Doctors”.
 Senior citizens use the same doctors and hospitals as everyone else.)

 Expanding Medicare to cover more Americans involves expanding a system that has worked for over 50 years that all doctors and hospitals and millions of Americans are familiar with.
 Medicare works.

 No Conflict of Interest